pygeobuf/pygeobuf/README.md

 Think of this as an attempt to design a simple, modern Shapefile successor that works seamlessly with GeoJSON and TopoJSON.

-Unlike [Mapbo Vector Tiles](https://github.com/mapbox/vector-tile-spec/), it aims for _lossless_ compression of datasets &mdash; without tiling, projecting coordinates, flattening geometries or stripping properties.
+Unlike [Mapbox Vector Tiles](https://github.com/mapbox/vector-tile-spec/), it aims for _lossless_ compression of datasets &mdash; without tiling, projecting coordinates, flattening geometries or stripping properties.

 #### pygeobuf